Moonofweisheng/wot-design-uni/docs/en-US/guide/join-group.md

 function handleClick() {
   if (!checked.value) {
-  ElMessageBox.alert('Please read the communication examples and tips above and check "I have read" below, promising to follow the relevant guidelines when asking questions.
+  ElMessageBox.alert('Please read the communication examples and tips above and check "I have read" below.
+Before joining the group, please obtain group joining credentials through the qualification test.
 By joining the group chat in any form, you agree to comply with the relevant guidelines, please be aware', 'Tip', {
     confirmButtonText: 'I understand',
   })
   }